toybreaker/binocle/README.md

 - [ ] og:metas
 - [ ] in home menu jumps, in works it does not.
 - [X] reduce insta img size.
+- [X] menu alternate hide and show, not together.

 ## BUGS?!